AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/email-templates.md

 ## Customize email domain {#customizeemaildomain}

-To customize the email domain and email id from which your learners receive notifications, contact the [***Captivate Prime support***](https://helpx.adobe.com/contact/enterprise-support.other.html#captivate-prime) and provide the details of the domain you would like to add, and your new email id.
+To customize the email domain and email id from which your learners receive notifications, contact the [***Learning Manager support***](https://helpx.adobe.com/contact/enterprise-support.other.html#captivate-prime) and provide the details of the domain you would like to add, and your new email id.

 Your request would be processed and an email with confirmation link would be sent to you on the new email address which you specify.
 Click the verification link provided in the email to confirm and complete the verification process.

 ## Configure Do Not Disturb email {#dnd}

-As an Administrator, you can select users who can receive emails from Captivate Prime and who cannot.
+As an Administrator, you can select users who can receive emails from Learning Manager and who cannot.

 You can perform this by using the **Do Not Disturb** option under the **Settings** tab.
 Users can be added to this list using their name, email id, or unique user id.